 A Quick Intro to Message Queue Telemetry Transport (MQTT)

 MQTT is a publish-subscribe based messaging protocol that’s lightweight and very efficient.
-The main benefit of this type of pattern is that a device can easily subscribe to the published information, without having to actually connect to the other devices.
+The main benefit of this type of pattern is that a device can easily subscribe to the published information, without having to connect to the other devices.
 It’s able to do this through the use of a broker server.

-What's a Broker and What Does it Do?
+What's a Broker and What Does It Do?

 The broker is just a server that acts as the middleman between the clients and the app.
 It receives the messages, filters them, and then sends the data to every device that subscribed to the message.
 You can think of the communication like a spoked wheel, with the broker in the middle.

 Since devices connect to the broker, your clients don’t need to know each others IP addresses.
 Furthermore, the broker has a permanently open TCP connection, updates messages as they change, and buffers the messages until the connection is stable.

 Although MQTT requires a broker, the setup seems to be pretty straightforward, at least for Linux.